 “Tier 2 agents will be working Memorial Day making outbound calls to claimants to resolve issues on their applications for relief,” Ostrowe said.

-April unemployment data for Oklahoma is expected to be released Friday.
-County-level data will be released June 3.
+April unemployment data with county-level unemployment rates is expected to be released Friday.